HanDaoDao/learngit/readme.txt

 my name is Hanzhao
 This is learning git test
-Git is a free sofeware
+Git is a free sofeware and i like it